cruncher/sparky/README.md

         // Returns: /\{{2,3}\s*(\w+)\s*\}{2,3}/g

-Where <code>template</code> is a function, and that function contains a single JS comment, the contents of the comment are whitespace-stripped and treated as a template string.
-This is a nice hacky technique for writing multiline templates in JS.
+Where <code>template</code> is a function, and that function contains a single JS comment, the contents of the comment are whitespace-cropped and treated as a template string.

     Sparky.render(function(){/*
         {{ boss }} loves wooo!